erewok/pelecanus/README.md

 [None, None, None, None, {'NestedKey': 'LIST EXAMPLE'}]
 ```

 In this example, the `PelicanJson` object saw the integer and realized this must be a list index.
 However, the list was missing, so it created the list and then created all of the items at indices *before* the missing the index, at which point it inserted the missing item, a new object with the key-value pair of `NewNestedKey` and `LIST EXAMPLE`.
-This could be kind of annoying, but the expected path is now present!
+If unexpected, this could be kind of annoying, but the goal is to *force* the path into existence and expected path is now present!

 #### Keys, Values, Items, etc.